DropShipping vs drop surfing

 Can I drop surf with Avasam?

 Since DropShipping is at the heart of both drop surfing strategies, and DropShipping is what Avasam does – yes, absolutely you can!
-You can apply elements of drop surfing strategies to your business with very little trouble indeed using Avasam.
+You can apply drop surfing strategies to your business with very little trouble indeed using Avasam.
 Whether you want to use the ‘best price’ strategy, or you want to work with what is trending, Avasam is set up to allow you to easily switch the products you’re selling, and the suppliers you work with.

 Not only that, because our suppliers are based in the UK and Europe, delivery times are sped up – generally with delivery the next working day, and with better service than you’ll receive from suppliers further afield.